 Start a Railway Construction & Fabrication Equipment Trading Business in Dubai

 The Middle East is investing hundreds of billions of dirhams into rail infrastructure, and Dubai sits at the centre of that expansion.
 From the UAE's national rail network to metro extensions and regional freight corridors, demand for specialist construction and fabrication equipment has never been stronger.
-For entrepreneurs and established trading companies looking to capitalise on this momentum, securing a Trading Licence under Activity Code 4773.75 at Dubai South Business Hub Free Zone is one of the most direct routes into this high-value market.
+For entrepreneurs and established trading companies looking to capitalise on this momentum, securing a Trading License under Activity Code 4773.75 at Dubai South Business Hub Free Zone is one of the most direct routes into this high-value market.

-This guide covers everything you need to know about setting up a trains and railways construction and fabrication equipment trading business in Dubai, including what the licence covers, who it suits, setup costs, compliance requirements, and why Dubai is exceptionally well-positioned for this trade.
+This guide covers everything you need to know about setting up a trains and railways construction and fabrication equipment trading business in Dubai, including what the license covers, who it suits, setup costs, compliance requirements, and why Dubai is exceptionally well-positioned for this trade.

 Why Dubai for Railway Equipment Trading?